UN panel confronts Vatican on child sex abuse by clergy

 "It is a no-go simply to move people from one diocese to another," said Bishop Charles Scicluna, the Vatican's former chief prosecutor of clerical sexual abuse.

-He insisted it was "not the policy of the Holy See to encourage cover-ups" but added: "The Holy See gets it that there are things that need to be done differently."'Refused to answer'
+He insisted it was "not the policy of the Holy See to encourage cover-ups" but added: "The Holy See gets it that there are things that need to be done differently."

 While Thursday's questions were numerous and far-ranging, some observers vented frustration at the lack of specific answers.